SonalChadha/LaserTagSpring/README.md

 To run this project, make sure to have it downloaded and saved in a project directory on your local sytem.
-Then, install JDK 8 from https://www.oracle.com/java/technologies/downloads/ (scroll down to find the appropriate installer).
+Then, install JDK 8 from https://www.oracle.com/java/technologies/downloads/ (scroll down in the link to find the appropriate installer).
 Note that you will need to create an Oracle account if you don't have one already to install this JDK on your system.
 Once the Java JDK 8 download is complete, run the exe for installing JDK and follow all steps.
 After this installation is complete, you should be able to get the versions of Java after typing 'java -version' in your command prompt (if this is not the case, configure environment path variables).
 Now, add a new variable with name 'JAVA_HOME' to your environment user variables and set its value to the path of the installed jdk folder in Java folder (e.g. C:\Program Files\Java\jdk1.8.0_321 for a Windows user).
 If this variable 'JAVA_HOME' already exists in your environment user variables, simply edit it to contain the proper path of the jdk folder.